Paul Winter: Artist-in-residence

 Winter is a member of the Lindisfarne Association, founded by William Irwin Thompson, of scientists, artists, scholars, and contemplatives devoted to the study and realization of a planetary culture.
-Through this organization, Winter met the Very Reverend James Parks Morton, Dean of New York's Cathedral of St. John the Divine.
+Through this organization, Winter met the Very Reverend James Parks Morton, Dean of New York City's Cathedral of St. John the Divine.
 In 1980, Dean Morton invited him to become artist-in-residence there, to build bridges between spirituality and the environment with his music.
-St. John the Divine is the largest gothic cathedral in the world and known as "the green cathedral."
+St. John the Divine Cathedral is the largest gothic cathedral in the world and known as "the green cathedral."
 In the 1980s and 1990s, it became the center of a vital community of thinkers and seekers working on issues of ecology and environment and world peace.
 Cosmologist Father Thomas Berry influenced Winter and affirmed his intent to awaken in people as sense of community.

 Since 1980, Winter and the Paul Winter Consort have presented over 100 events at the Cathedral, including "Tao of Bach" with Al Huang, Carnival for the Rainforest, and with tightrope walker Philippe Petit.
 Every year on the feast day of Saint Francis of Assisi a choir of hundreds of voices, gospel singer Theresa Thomason, and the Forces of Nature Dance Theatre join the Consort in a liturgical performance of Winter's ecological and ecumenical Missa Gaia (Earth Mass).
 The major movements of the mass are based on the voices of whale, harp seal, and wolf.